-On this day in 1963, a landslide in Italy leads to the deaths of more than 2,000 people when it causes a sudden and massive wave of water to overwhelm a dam.
+On October 9, 1963, a landslide in Italy leads to the deaths of more than 2,000 people when it causes a sudden and massive wave of water to overwhelm a dam.

 The Diga del Vajont dam was built in the Vaiont Gorge to supply hydroelectric power to Northern Italy.
 Located 10 miles northeast of Belluno, it rose 875 feet above the Piave River below and was a full 75 feet wide at its base.
 The construction of the dam created a large reservoir, which held more than 300,000 cubic feet of water.
 While the dam was solidly constructed, its location was a poor choice.